Rikidozan/city-in-east-and-southeast-asia/seminars.md

 Engel, Heino *Measure and Construction of the Japanese Home* - Examine the images, including pp20-1,28,29-30,37,40-1,44-59,63-67

-**Secondary Sources** (~165)
+**Required Reading** (~165)

 *Cambridge History of Japan* Vol. 6, 20th century, section on Tanizaki Junichiro in Ch 14, pp752-754.

 Engel, Heino *Measure and Construction of the Japanese Home*, Introduction pp13-14,22-33, 42-59, 109-117

-Jordan Sand, *House and Home in Modern Japan: Reforming Everyday Life 1880-1930* (Cambridge, Mass.; London: Harvard University Press, 2005), Ch 8 "House Design and the Mass Market" pp263-287
+Jordan Sand, *House and Home in Modern Japan: Reforming Everyday Life 1880-1930* (Cambridge, Mass.; London: Harvard University Press, 2005), Ch 8 "House Design and the Mass Market" pp263-287 (P)

-Morse, Edward S. *Japanese Homes and Their Surroundings* (1886) [archive.org](https://archive.org/details/japanesehomesthe00mors/page/n8), Ch 2 pp45-77, Ch 5 pp234-272, Ch 9 pp343-348 (~75pp but a fast read)
+Morse, Edward S. *Japanese Homes and Their Surroundings* (1886) [archive.org](https://archive.org/details/japanesehomesthe00mors/page/n8), Ch 2 pp45-77, Ch 5 pp234-272, Ch 9 pp343-348 (~75pp but a fast read) (P)

+*No elective reading this week, do a handout on one of the readings or on Tanizaki.*

+**Further Reading**

+William H. Coaldrake, *Architecture and Authority in Japan* (Routledge, 2002).
+(P)

+Knapp, Ronald G. *China’s Vernacular Architecture: House Form and Culture*.
+Honolulu: University of Hawai’i Press, 1989.
+(P)

+Wright, Gwendolyn. *The Politics of Design in French Colonial Urbanism*.
+Chicago: University of Chicago Press, 1991.
+(P)

 Reynolds, Jonathan M. "Japan's Imperial Diet Building in the Debate over Constitution of a National Identity" in Alan Tansman ed. *The Culture of Japanese Fascism* pp254-275

-**Further Reading**

-Miriam Rom Silverberg, *Erotic Grotesque Nonsense: The Mass Culture of Japanese Modern Times* (University of California Press, 2009), chapter The Household Becomes Modern Life. [ebook](http://dx.doi.org/10.1525/california/9780520222731.001.0001)
+Miriam Rom Silverberg, *Erotic Grotesque Nonsense: The Mass Culture of Japanese Modern Times* (University of California Press, 2009), chapter The Household Becomes Modern Life. [ebook](http://dx.doi.org/10.1525/california/9780520222731.001.0001) (P)

 [Tianjin's Western-Style Chinese Villa | China Heritage Quarterly](http://www.chinaheritagequarterly.org/features.php?searchterm=021_villa.inc&issue=021)

-**Presentation Opportunity**

-William H. Coaldrake, *Architecture and Authority in Japan* (Routledge, 2002).

-* *Or do a full overview of Jordan Sand's book*
+Ching, Francis D. K., Mark M. Jarzombek, and Vikramaditya Prakash. *A Global History of Architecture*.
+John Wiley & Sons, 2010.

+Fu, Xinian. *Traditional Chinese Architecture: Twelve Essays*.
+Princeton University Press, 2017.
+(P)

+Knapp, Ronald G. *Chinese Houses: The Architectural Heritage of a Nation*.
+Tuttle Publishing, 2012.
+(P)

+Koehler, Ben Jackson and Robert. *Korean Architecture: Breathing with Nature*.
+Seoul Selection, 2015.
+(P)

+Park, Jinhee, and John Hong. *Convergent Flux: Contemporary Architecture and Urbanism in Korea*.
+Walter de Gruyter, 2012.

+Park, Nani, and Robert J. Fouser. *Hanok: The Korean House*.
+Tuttle Publishing, 2015.
+(P)

+Zhu, Jianfei. *Architecture of Modern China: A Historical Critique.* Routledge, 2013.
+(P)

+Bruun, Ole. *An Introduction to Feng Shui*.
+Cambridge University Press, 2008.

+———. *Fengshui in China: Geomantic Divination Between State Orthodoxy and Popular Religion*.
+NIAS Press, 2003.

+Paton, Michael. *Five Classics of Fengshui: Chinese Spiritual Geography in Historical and Environmental Perspective*.
+BRILL, 2013.

+Yoon, Hong-key. *P’ungsu: A Study of Geomancy in Korea*.
+SUNY Press, 2017.
+(P)

+Yoon, Hong-Key. *The Culture of Fengshui in Korea: An Exploration of East Asian Geomancy*.
+Lexington Books, 2006.

 ### Week 7: Domestic Space

 **Primary Sources**

-* TBD
+* Provided by me

 **Secondary Sources**

-Jordan Sand, *House and Home in Modern Japan: Reforming Everyday Life 1880-1930* (Cambridge, Mass.; London: Harvard University Press, 2005), Introduction and Ch 1-4 (1-161). [ebook](http://hdl.handle.net/2027/heb.05898)
+Jordan Sand, *House and Home in Modern Japan: Reforming Everyday Life 1880-1930* (Cambridge, Mass.; London: Harvard University Press, 2005), Introduction and Ch 1-4 (1-161). [ebook](http://hdl.handle.net/2027/heb.05898) (P)

+Ozaki, Ritsuko.
+‘Society and Housing Form: Home-Centredness in England vs. Family-Centredness in Japan’. *Journal of Historical Sociology* 14, no. 3 (2001): 337–57.

+Ozaki, Ritsuko, and John Rees Lewis.
+‘Boundaries and the Meaning of Social Space: A Study of Japanese House Plans’. *Environment and Planning D: Society and Space 24*, no. 1 (1 February 2006): 91–104. https://doi.org/10.1068/d62j.

 Yamaguchi, Kiyoko.
 “The New ‘American’ Houses in the Colonial Philippines and the Rise of the Urban Filipino Elite.” *Philippine Studies* 54, no. 3 (January 1, 2006): 412–51. [jstor](http://www.jstor.org/stable/42633879?seq=1#page_scan_tab_contents)

+*No elective reading this week, do your handout on one of the chapters of Jordan Sand's book*

 **Further Reading**

 Saito, Satoru. *Detective Fiction and the Rise of the Japanese Novel, 1880-1930*.
 Harvard University Asia Center, 2012.
+(P)

 Li, Jie. *Shanghai Homes: Palimpsests of Private Life.* Global Chinese Culture.
 New York: Columbia University Press, 2015.
+(P)

+Fox, Michael Allen. *Home: A Very Short Introduction*.
+Oxford, United Kingdom: OUP Oxford, 2016.

+Briganti, Chiara. *The Domestic Space Reader*.
+Edited by Kathy Mezei.
+Toronto ; Buffalo: University of Toronto Press, 2012.

+Cicraad, Irene, ed. *At Home: An Anthropology of Domestic Space*.
+Syracuse: Syracuse University Press, 1999.

+McLaren, Anne. *Chinese Women - Living and Working*.
+Routledge, 2005.
+(P)

+Ronald, Richard, and Allison Alexy. *Home and Family in Japan: Continuity and Transformation*.
+Routledge, 2017.
+(P)

+Yan, Yunxiang. *Private Life Under Socialism: Love, Intimacy, and Family Change in a Chinese Village, 1949-1999*.
+Stanford University Press, 2003.
+(P)

 ### Week 8: Transportation Within and Beyond the City